Catherine Dyer

-Catherine Dyer is an American actress and producer.
+Catherine Dyer is an American actress, director, photographer and producer.

 Life and career

-Dyer born in New York City and raised in Atlanta, Georgia.
-She graduated from the American Academy of Dramatic Arts in New York City.
-In 1991, she married actor Jason MacDonald.
-In 1991, she moved to Los Angeles and had a one-woman-show called Sorry to Keep You Waiting.
-She later worked off-screen as a Development Assistant for Lifetime Television's Original Movies Department.
+Catherine Dyer graduated from the American Academy of Dramatic Arts in New York City. and is currently the co-founder/owner of the premiere acting studio in Atlanta, Drama Inc.

+Dyer moved to Los Angeles where she wrote/performed a one-woman-show called Sorry to Keep You Waiting.
+Later, she worked off-screen as a Development Assistant for Lifetime Television's Original Movies Department.
 In 1997, she returned to New York City to work as a Supervising Producer on A&E Television documentary series, Biography receiving a Primetime Emmy Award nomination in 2003.